 - Monitor TCP retransmission on Linux

 Below are some key network metrics on Linux.
 It is hard to get all these metrics from OS.
 Luckily, we can use telegraf to collect these metrics and send them to influxdb and use grafana to show them.
-We can get more info from here.
+We can get more info from this post about how to monitor Linux systems.

 - Packets Error or drop on the network interface